How to Stay at Home

 How to Stay at Home is an American animated series of short films written and directed by Eric Goldberg and produced by Walt Disney Animation Studios.
 The series stars Bill Farmer with narration from Corey Burton and centers on Goofy as he is forced to stay in his home due to the COVID-19 pandemic.
 The three shorts were released on August 11, 2021, on Disney+.

 Synopsis

-Told in the style of the classic How to... series, the series follows Goofy's life in his home during the COVID-19 pandemic.
+Told in the style of the classic How to... short series, the series follows Goofy's life in his home during the COVID-19 pandemic.